James Comey: Post-government life

 In the summer of 2017, Comey gave the convocation speech and a series of lectures at Howard University, a historically black university in Washington, D.C., In the fall of 2018, Comey returned to his alma mater, the College of William & Mary, to teach a course on ethical leadership.
 He became an executive professor in education, a non-tenured position at the College.
 Comey joined assistant professor Drew Stelljes to teach the course during the 2018–2019 academic year.

 In February 2019, in the midst of controversy surrounding a blackface picture in new Virginia governor Ralph Northam's medical school yearbook, and a national debate about the removal of Confederate monuments and memorials, Comey published an op-ed in The Washington Post, suggesting that Virginia should get rid of the Confederate statues in Richmond: "Expressing bipartisan horror at blackface photos is essential, but removing the statues would show all of America that Virginia really has changed."

-In a May 2019 op-ed published in the New York Times, as Attorney General William Barr was scheduled to be questioned in congressional hearings, Comey wrote: "Accomplished people lacking inner strength can't resist the compromises necessary to survive Mr. Trump and that adds up to something they will never recover from.
+In a May 2019 op-ed published in The New York Times, as Attorney General William Barr was scheduled to be questioned in congressional hearings, Comey wrote: "Accomplished people lacking inner strength can't resist the compromises necessary to survive Mr. Trump and that adds up to something they will never recover from.
 It takes character like Mr. Mattis's to avoid the damage, because Mr. Trump eats your soul in small bites."
 He concluded with, "Of course, to stay, you must be seen as on his team, so you make further compromises.
 You use his language, praise his leadership, tout his commitment to values.
 And then you are lost.
 He has eaten your soul."

 In 2020, Comey's tenure as the FBI director has been depicted in the Showtime TV mini-series The Comey Rule; he was portrayed by Jeff Daniels.

+Comey is a senior fellow at the Kettering Foundation, an American non-partisan research foundation.